NCAR/DART/guide/forward_operator.rst

 There are 2 common approaches to implementing code of this type.

 #.
-Use a synthetic set of vertical values at the horizontal location.
+Use a synthetic set of pressure or height vertical values at the horizontal location.
-The forward operator code can take the horizontal components of the requested location and construct a set of synthetic locations with fixed steps in the vertical, call interpolate for each vertical location, and sum the results.
+The forward operator code uses the horizontal components of the requested location and constructs a set of synthetic locations with fixed steps in pressure or height in the vertical, calls interpolate for each vertical location, and sums the results.

 #.
 Use a synthetic set of model levels in the vertical at the horizontal location.
-The forward operator code can take the horizontal components of the requested location and construct a set of synthetic locations with model level numbers in the vertical, call interpolate for each vertical location, and sum the results.
+The forward operator code uses the horizontal components of the requested location and construct a set of synthetic locations with model level numbers in the vertical, calls interpolate for each vertical location, and sums the results.
 This approach has the advantage of minimizing the interpolation needed for the model-specific code to compute the vertical value.